epklein/epklein.github.io/_includes/book-ref-accelerate.md

-*[Accelerate: The Science of DevOps](https://amzn.to/3Ru6CFU)* by Nicole Forsgren, Jez Humble and Gene Kim.
+*[Accelerate: The Science of DevOps](https://amzn.to/3Ru6CFU)* by Nicole Forsgren, Jez Humble, and Gene Kim.
 A great book about implementing [DevOps](/swe/devops) to build and scale high performing technology organizations.